lsirse/Data-Science-Portfolio/README.md

 		- [Analyzing IMDB Data in Keras](https://github.com/lsirse/Data-Science-Portfolio/blob/master/Micro%20Projects/IMDB_In_Keras.ipynb): Training and testing Sequential Keras model with IMDB movie data.

+	- __Independent Component Analysis (ICA)__
+		- [Retrieving original signal with ICA](#): Using Independent Component Analysis to retrieve original signals from three observations each of which contains a different mix of the original signals.

 	- #### Big Data

 		- __HIVE Data Definition Language (DDL)__